DHI/terracotta/docs/concepts.rst

 .. note::

-   While keys in Terracotta are certainly inspired by file naming conventions, they do not need to conincide with actual file names.
+   While keys in Terracotta are certainly inspired by file naming conventions, they do not need to coincide with actual file names.
 You are free to ingest a file called ``myraster.tif`` with the keys ``('S2', '20180601', 'B04')`` should you wish to do so.